gisaia/arlas_cli/docs/docs/install.md

 ## Prerequisite

-- python 3.11
+- python 3.10
 - pip

-- elasticsearch
+If you manage your own ARLAS stack, you will also need:
 - [ARLAS](https://github.com/gisaia/ARLAS-Exploration-stack)

 ## Install